srishupadhyay/Retail-Insights-SQL/README.md

 <img src="https://github.com/srishupadhyay/Retail_Insights/assets/171460110/8b8f066c-8827-4e4f-b064-077ee1bf79d8" alt="car" width="300"/>

 ## Project Overview
-This project looks at the business data to analyze various aspects such as product sales performance, customer behaviour, product demand, and staff performance.
+This project looks at the sales data to analyze aspects such as product sales performance, customer behaviour, product demand, and staff performance.
 I have used SQLite to extract meaningful information from a relational database.

 ## Data Sources
 The primary dataset used for the analysis is the "stores.db" file available in the repository within 'Data'.
 ## Tools
 [SQLite](https://sqlitebrowser.org/dl/)
 ## Data
-Here are the different tables with their respective attributes and total number of rows.
+Here are the different tables with a total number of  attributes and rows.

 | Table Name    | Number of Attributes | Row Count |
 |---------------|----------------------|-----------|